suifei/fridare/README.md

 [CHANGELOG](CHANGELOG)

 ## Features

+Here's the English version of the changelog:

+## [v3.1.4] - 2024-07-18

+### Added
+- Introduced new `patch-tools` command for modifying the frida-tools module
+- Implemented `render_markdown` function to display simple Markdown formatting in the terminal
+- Added `generate_random_name` function to create random Frida modification names
+- Created `move_file` function to handle "are identical" errors during file moves

+### Improved
+- Enhanced `list_frida_versions` function to render Markdown-formatted version descriptions
+- Upgraded `build_frida` function to support building from local deb files
+- Expanded functionality and error handling in `patch_frida_tools` and `restore_frida_tools` functions
+- Optimized `modify_frida_tools` function for more reliable frida-tools modifications
+- Enhanced `download_frida_module` function with support for specific OS and architecture

+### Fixed
+- Resolved issues with incorrect Frida path detection in certain scenarios
+- Addressed "are identical" errors that could occur during file moves

+### Changed
+- Updated `show_main_usage` and other usage instruction functions to reflect new features
+- Adjusted `parse_arguments` function to accommodate the new `patch-tools` command
+- Modified configuration file handling to include support for `FRIDA_NAME`

+### Other
+- Improved overall code structure for better readability and maintainability
+- Added more detailed log outputs for enhanced execution information
+- Updated version number to 3.1.4

 ### New Features v3.0.0
 - Added `fridare.sh` script, integrating all functionalities and providing a more complete command-line interface